A Stopped Negative Binomial Distribution: Connections and Approximations to Other Distributions

 Let $i=k-s$.
 Since

 the summation in (\ref{eqn:success}) can be rewritten as

 completing the proof. \end{proof}

 To illustrate this result, let us return to our initial example where $s=7$, $t=11$, and $p=0.2$.
-The probability masses in Fig.~\ref{fig:snb_bin_compare} represented in black are equal in panels (a) and (b) as are the masses in grey.
-The probability that $s$ responders are reached in the SNB process is the same as the binomial probability of at least seven responders.
-Likewise, the probability that $t$ non-responders are reached in the SNB process is the same as the binomial probability of zero through six responders.
+The probability masses in Figure~\ref{fig:snb_bin_compare} represented in black are equal in panels (a) and (b) as are the masses in grey.
+The probability $s$ responders are reached in the SNB process is the same as the binomial probability of at least seven responders.
+Likewise, the probability $t$ non-responders reached in the SNB process is the same as the binomial probability of zero through six responders.